stepanaromanov/python_for_marketing_research_and_analytics/README.md

 ### 7 Customer Analytics and A/B Testing in Python
 Explored KPIs, A/B testing, and Python tools for visualization, manipulation, and analysis.
 Mastered A/B test design, execution, and communication with statistical significance.

+### 8 Combating Subscriber Churn with Targeted Marketing

+I employed machine learning to predict subscriber churn and uncover meaningful user segments for a video streaming platform's marketing analytics.
+As a machine learning specialist, I crafted predictive models and segmentation strategies to empower advanced marketing insights within the platform's subscriber base.